thanos-io/thanos/docs/proposals-accepted/202209-receive-tenant-external-labels.md

 ## 8 Implementation plan

 * Add a new `external_labels` field in the hashring config
-* Allow MultiTSDB to extend external labels to each corresponding tenant's label set
+* Allow MultiTSDB to extend external labels to each corresponding tenant's label se
 * Allow MultiTSDB to update each tenant's label set whenever its external labels change
 * Handle external labels in soft tenancy cases
 * Implement tenants’ external labels in RouterOnly